zio/zio-http/docs/reference/middleware.md

 printSource("zio-http-example/src/main/scala/example/HelloWorldWithMetrics.scala")
 ```

-Another important thing to note is that the `metrics` middleware only attaches to the `HttpApp` or `Routes`, so if we want to track some custom metrics particular to a handler, we can use the `ZIO#@@` operator to attach a metric of type `ZIOAspect` to the ZIO effect that is returned by the handler.
+Another important thing to note is that the `metrics` middleware only attaches to the `Routes` or `Routes`, so if we want to track some custom metrics particular to a handler, we can use the `ZIO#@@` operator to attach a metric of type `ZIOAspect` to the ZIO effect that is returned by the handler.
 For example, if we want to track the number of requests that have a custom header `X-Custom-Header` in the `/json` route, we can attach a counter metric to the ZIO effect that is returned by the handler using the `@@` operator.

 ### Timeout Middleware